-Copy and paste the C2 cell to below cells as well.
+Copy and paste the C2 cell to the below cells as well.

 Apply the “Percentage” format to convert the value to percentage values.

-So, from the above % Share, we can clearly identify “Jun” month has the highest contribution to overall sales value i.e. 11.33% and “May” month has the lowest contribution to overall sales value i.e. 5.35%.
+So, from the above percentage share, we can identify that the “Jun” month has the highest contribution to overall sales value, i.e., 11.33%, and the “May” month has the lowest contribution to overall sales value, i.e., 5.35%.

-Analysis of Variance (ANOVA) is the statistical tool used to find the best available alternative from the lot.
-For an example, if you are introducing a new four different kind of food to the market and you had given a sample of each food to get the opinion from the public and from the opinion score given by the public by running the ANOVA test we can choose the best from the lot.
+Analysis of Variance (ANOVA) is the statistical tool in excel used to find the best available alternative from the lot.
+For example, if you are introducing four new kinds of food to the market.
+You gave a sample of each food to get the public’s opinion and from the opinion score given by the public by running the ANOVA test.
+We can choose the best from the lot.

-ANOVA is a data analysis tool available to excel under the DATA tab.
-By default, it is not available you need to enable it.
+ANOVA is a data analysis tool available in Excel under the “DATA” tab.
+By default, it is not available.
+You need to enable it.

 Below are the scores of three students from 6 different subjects.

-Click on the “Data Analysis” option under the “Data” tab, it will open up below “Data Analysis” tab.
+Click on the “Data Analysis” option under the “Data” tab.
+It will open up below the “Data Analysis” tab.

-Choose “Input Range” as B1 to D7 and checked in labels in the first row.
+Choose “Input Range” as B1 to D7 and tick “Labels in first row.”

-- All the basic and intermediate statistical analysis possible in excel.
+- All the basic and intermediate statistical analyses are possible in Excel.

 - We have formulas under the category of “Statistical” formulas.

-This has been a guide to statistics in excel.
-Here we discuss how to use excel statistical functions along with practical examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to statistics in excel.
+Here, we discuss using Excel statistical functions, practical examples, and a downloadable Excel template.
+You may learn more about Excel from the following articles: –